Noncommutativity in the early Universe: Quantum Cosmology in the Many Worlds Intepretation

 where $\sigma$ is a positive number, $p$ is a real number and $\tau$ is the time variable.
 Therefore, $\left<a\right>$ starts from a nonzero value and when $\tau$ grows it also grows.
 Eventually, when $\tau\to \infty$ also $\left<a\right> \to \infty$.
 From Eq. (\ref{7.5}), in that limit, $\left<a\right> \propto \tau$.

-In order to introduce the noncommutativity in the present model, we shall follow the prescription used in Refs. ~\cite{garcia,nelson,barbosa,gil1}.
-In those models the noncommutativity was between the operators associated to the canonical variables.
-Here, it will be between the two operators $p_a$ and $p_T$, associated to the canonical momenta,
+In order to introduce the noncommutativity in the present model, we shall modify the prescription used in Refs. \cite{garcia,nelson,barbosa,gil1}.
+In those models the noncommutativity was described by a non-zero commutator between the operators associated to the canonical variables $a$ and $T$.
+Here, the non-zero commutator will be between the two operators associated to the canonical momenta $p_a$ and $p_T$,